Machine Learning in Survival Analysis

 Contributing to this book

-We welcome contributions to the electronic copy of the book, whether they’re issues picking up on typos, requests for additional content, or pull requests with contributions from any size.
-All contributions will be acknowledged in the preface of the book.
+We welcome contributions to our book, whether you’re pointing out typos, requesting content, or even adding your own text.
+Major contributions (adding or reviewing content) will be acknowledged in the preface of the book.

 Biographies